-Jungle trekking in Danum Valley is the unique thing you can get only in the tropical climate, where the diversity of Borneo’s wildlife stands up close in front of you.
+Jungle trekking in Danum Valley, Malaysia is the unique thing you can get only in the tropical climate, where the diversity of Borneo’s wildlife stands up close in front of you.
 The lowlands are one of the world’s most complex ecosystems with lots of endangered species.
 Several types of birds, insects, huge lizards and monkeys are sure to encounter.
 If you are lucky, you will see wild orangutans, elephants, gibbons, mousedeer, clouded leopards or East Sumatran rhinos.

 Wildlife of Borneo in Danum Valley

 Danum Valley is a conservation area of 438 square kilometres jungle which is home for an extensive diversity of tropical flora and fauna.
 Unfortunately, areas of undisturbed lowland dipterocarp forest become increasingly rare.
 Here, you can clearly see the beauty of the truly natural world and the ugliness of a natural world utterly manipulated by humans.
 After Kinabatangan River Cruise, I was disappointed about responsible tourism practices in Sabah and sad how few areas of rainforest are left on Borneo.
 I wanted to check, how it looks like in other places.
 Curiosity brought me for the jungle trekking in Danum Valley, which thankfully was a great experience.
 Same with the rainforest in Brunei Darussalam, which is aware of responsible tourism practisess and protects their forest really well.